Field equation of thermodynamic gravity and galactic rotational curves: Analyses of rotational velocity curves

 The investigation of other challenging observed effects, such as gravitational lensing and the description of the fluid mechanics of the intracluster gas in the Bullet Cluster (1E 0657-56) are necessary to estimate the feasibility of a novel theory of gravity.
 In this respect, TG seems to be promising because the nonlinear field equation and the strong hydrodynamic coupling indicate that the lensing convergence can be non-zero where there is no projected matter, contrary to Einsteinian gravity, \cite{AngEta06a}.
 Also, the success of self-interacting dark matter investigations indicate the modelling potential of hydrodynamic approaches, \cite{BulletClusterSIDM}.
 Naturally, the Bullet Cluster, together with several other cosmological observations that have already been studied in the context of DM and MOND, require further research.
 The constitutive character of TG is an advantage when explaining and substituting the rich phenomenology of DM with modified gravity, \cite{Salucci2019}.

-For simplicity and analytical comparisons, the numerical method worked with a spherically symmetric model of mass distribution, although the baryonic mass of the non-elliptical galaxies usually has a more disk-shaped distribution, or more precisely, for HI a thin disk and for the stellar matter, a sech$^2$ distribution is chosen in de Blok \cite{de_Blok_2008}.
-In future work for more faithful results, the solutions in a cylindrical coordinate system with appropriate models can be considered, along with revisiting and possibly incorporating more precise considerations during the thermodynamic derivation of the dissipative field equation and more precise mass distribution models for the spherical DM halo, \cite{GIORDANO201962,chavanis2021selfgravitating}.
+For simplicity and analytical comparisons, the numerical method worked with a spherically symmetric model of mass distribution, although the baryonic mass of the non-elliptical galaxies usually is described by exponential disks with different scale heights in the axial $z$ and radial directions.
+However, the solution of nonlinear field equations for nonspherical mass distributions can be mathemathically demanding \cite{ChaeMilgrom_2022} and certain physical considerations should be taken into account \cite{GIORDANO201962, chavanis2021selfgravitating, giordano2023fluid}.

 We would like to thank Professor W. J. G. de Blok for providing us with the THINGS data \cite{de_Blok_2008}.
-We would also like to thank Professor S. Abe for providing insightful remarks regarding the theory.
+We would also like to thank S. Abe and R. Trasarti-Battistoni for providing insightful remarks regarding the theory.
+We would like to thank the anonymous referees for their constructive and helpful feedback.

 The work was supported by the grants National Research, Development and Innovation Office – FK134277.
 The research reported in this paper is part of project no. BME-NVA-02, implemented with the support provided by the Ministry of Innovation and Technology of Hungary from the National Research, Development and Innovation Fund, financed under the TKP2021 funding scheme.